 Ok, some people prefer forgetting everything exercise-related during their holidays and concentrate on the festivities, such as having a beer at every stop.
 Which is completely fine.
 My problem is, however, that I gain weight quite easily and I tend to eat and sample local cuisine A LOT.
 Therefore (and for overall well-being), I try to do sports or yoga during my time off as well.

 Koh Samui has some awesome yoga retreats so if you are into yoga, try Samahita, Absolute Sanctuary or Vikasa just to name a few.
-I have also written a blog post about Fisherman’s Village and they have the Yogarden there which has gotten good reviews.
+I have also written a blog post about Fisherman’s Village where you can find the Yogarden.
 My idea was to try Yogarden and Vikasa but I went to the Sky gym instead because I was running out of time.
 Next time I will try these out for sure.

 11. Fisherman’s Village